H tree: Applications

 The planar H tree can be generalized to the three-dimensional structure via adding line segments on the direction perpendicular to the H tree plane.
 The resultant three-dimensional H tree has Hausdorff dimension equal to 3.
 The planar H tree and its three-dimensional version have been found to constitute artificial electromagnetic atoms in photonic crystals and metamaterials and might have potential applications in microwave engineering.

 Related sets

-14 steps of the Fractal Canopy tree, animated.
+14 steps of the fractal canopy tree, animated.

-The H tree is an example of a fractal canopy, in which the angle between neighboring line segments is always 180 degrees.
+The H tree is an example of a fractal canopy, in which the angle between neighboring line segments is always 90 degrees.
 In its property of coming arbitrarily close to every point of its bounding rectangle, it also resembles a space-filling curve, although it is not itself a curve.

-Topologically, an H tree has properties similar to those of a dendroid.
-However, they are not dendroids: dendroids must be closed sets, and H trees are not closed (their closure is the whole rectangle).

 Variations of the same tree structure with thickened polygonal branches in place of the line segments of the H tree have been defined by Benoit Mandelbrot, and are sometimes called the Mandelbrot tree.
 In these variations, to avoid overlaps between the leaves of the tree and their thickened branches, the scale factor by which the size is reduced at each level must be slightly greater than $\sqrt2$.